Introduction

 The Developer Hub will provide documentation, news, support, and discussion for working with Centric.

 Centric Rise (CNR) is a deflationary currency traded across the Centric payment network.
-Each unit of Centric Rise is pegged to trade at an agreed price denominated in USD which is enforced by the protocol at the point of exchange.
+Each unit of Centric Rise is pegged to trade at an agreed price denominated in USD, which is enforced by the protocol at the point of exchange.
 The Centric Rise token is governed by the Centric Rise smart contract.

 Centric Swap (CNS) is traded freely on cryptocurrency exchanges at a price dictated by the market.
-It provides liquidity to the Centric payment network through transactional compatibility to existing currency ecosystems.
+It provides liquidity to the Centric payment network through transactional compatibility with existing currency ecosystems.
 Centric Swap is minted and burnt on demand in exchange for Centric Rise.
 The Centric Swap token is governed by the Centric Swap smart contract.

 At deployment of the Centric Protocol: